zhang-shuqin/zhang-shuqin.github.io/_pages/about.md

 Publications
 ======

-* Hausdorff dimension of the individual divergence sets of in-homogeneous self-similar measures.
+* Hausdorff dimension of the individual divergence sets of inhomogeneous self-similar measures.

-  (with Bing Gao and Yingqing Xiao) to appear in Acta Math.
+  (with Bing Gao and Yingqing Xiao), to appear in Acta.
+Math.
 Sci.

 * Frostman and Fourier characterisations of fractal dimensions.

   (with Kenneth Falconer) [Axiv](https://arxiv.org/abs/2505.21217), [Mathematische Zeitschrift](https://link.springer.com/content/pdf/10.1007/s00209-026-03961-5.pdf).